Make Your Lunch Box CANSA Smart

 - Research shows that eating plenty of wholegrains and consuming a diet rich in fibre decreases the risk of bowel cancer.
 This may be because fibre helps to move food more quickly through the bowel as well as preventing insulin resistance.
 (4)

-- Choose whole-grain breads, pasta, couscous, quinoa and cereals (such as barley, rye and oats) instead of breads, cereals, and pasta made from refined grains, and brown rice instead of white rice.
+- Choose whole-grain bread, pasta, couscous, quinoa and cereals (such as barley, rye and oats – Bokomo Oats and Bokomo Weetbix are both CANSA Smart Choice Seal partners) instead of bread, cereals, and pasta made from refined grains, and brown rice instead of white rice.

 - Limit your intake of refined carbohydrate foods, including cakes, pastries, candy, sugar-sweetened breakfast cereals, and other high-sugar foods.